ClusterLabs/pacemaker/doc/sphinx/Clusters_from_Scratch/apache.rst

 There are always times when an administrator needs to override the cluster and force resources to move to a specific location.
-In this example, we will force the WebSite to move to pcmk-1.
+In this example, we will force the WebSite to move to pcmk-2.

 We will use the **pcs resource move** command to create a temporary constraint with a score of INFINITY.
-While we could update our existing constraint, using **move** allows to easily get rid of the temporary constraint later.
+While we could update our existing constraint, using **move** allows pcs to get rid of the temporary constraint automatically after the resource has moved to its destination.
+Note in the below that the ``pcs constraint`` output after the **move** command is the same as before.
-If desired, we could even give a lifetime for the constraint, so it would expire automatically -- but we don't do that in this example.

 .. code-block:: none

-    [root@pcmk-1 ~]# pcs resource move WebSite pcmk-1
+    [root@pcmk-1 ~]# pcs resource move WebSite pcmk-2
-    [root@pcmk-1 ~]# pcs constraint
+    Location constraint to move resource 'WebSite' has been created Waiting for the cluster to apply configuration changes...
+    Location constraint created to move resource 'WebSite' has been removed Waiting for the cluster to apply configuration changes... resource 'WebSite' is running on node 'pcmk-2' [root@pcmk-1 ~]# pcs constraint
     Location Constraints:
       Resource: WebSite
-        Enabled on: pcmk-1 (score:50)
-        Enabled on: pcmk-1 (score:INFINITY) (role: Started)
+        Enabled on:
+          Node: pcmk-2 (score:50)
     Ordering Constraints:
       start ClusterIP then start WebSite (kind:Mandatory)
     Colocation Constraints: